charlotteaashley/typo-design-template/_posts/2021-10-05-newspaper-typography-the-guardian-v-the-sun.md

 ![The masthead of The Suns' masthead is a sans-serif font, a more basic font which is easier to read; linking to their audiences.](../uploads/the-sun.png)

-### *Comparison/differences between the two mastheads:*
+### *The Conclusion:*

-When analyisng the two different newspaper mastheads it is proven that both gage their readers by having a bold and eye catching title, using heavy weights and low constrasts
+When analyisng the two different newspaper mastheads it is proven that both gage their readers by having a bold and eye catching title, using heavy weights and low constrasts allows the text to be prominent.
+Both newspapers target different demographics which is evident in the typography of their mastheads, The Guardian aims at a higher more upper class demographic which is evident through the serif typeface as the typography of the title; in comparison to The Sun, where their demographic is a lot lower and would be perceived as 'uneducated', they use a sans-serif font which lacks sophistication and is seen more basic.